NenadSSS/admin-server/README.md

 docker-compose up
 ```

+In browser go to http://localhost:8080/console to see the Hasura console

 Make sure you have the Hasura CLI installed for runnign DB scripts inside Hasura project
 For Mac:
 ```bash